Skip to main content

 Graduates can be found working throughout the world, in both the public and private sectors.
 Graduates hold positions at top global universities; in national and international organizations; in local, state and federal government; in health advocacy organizations; and in the corporate sector.

-• Clarify critical gaps in scientific knowledge that impede the resolution of environmental health problems and plan and execute original research that will lead to solutions of such problems.
+• Clarify critical gaps in scientific knowledge that impede the resolution of environmental health problems and plan original research that will lead to solutions of such problems.

 • Conceive, develop and conduct original research leading to useful applications in environmental health sciences, toxicology, environmental health policy or industrial hygiene.